chriscb949290-code/InfinityUSD/README.md

 ## Security

-Users should verify the token's exact contract address before interacting with it.
+Users should verify the exact INFINITY USD contract address before interacting with the token.

 Smart-contract and digital-asset activity involves risks including: